HaoSungogogo/TicketMaster_Project/README.md

 Sometimes we need to have only one instance of our class.
 We know that creating DB connections are costly.
 In Titan, a single DB connection is shared by multiple queries.
 There are other use cases.
 For example, there can be a single configuration manager or error manager in an application that handles all problems instead of creating multiple managers.

+Recommendation System

+Three components
+1. User profile
+2. Item profile
+3. Review/History/User behavior -> like review, evaluation, comment ets.

+Type:
+1. Demographic-based Recommendation -> recommend items that users similar to you like.
+2. Content-based Recommendation. ->  recommend items that are similar to what you liked before.

+Collaborative Filter

+Titan is Content-based Recommendation System.